 The County pays for third-party long-term disability insurance at an insured level of 60% of monthly pre-disability base pay for employees.
-Beginning in FY21, the County began providing short-term disability at an insured level of 60% of monthly pre-disability base with a maximum of \$1,500 per week of benefits paid after the seven day waiting period is met and with a maximum duration of 25 weeks when long-term disability commences.
+The County also provides short-term disability at an insured level of 60% of monthly pre-disability base with a maximum of \$1,500 per week of benefits paid after the seven day waiting period is met and with a maximum duration of 25 weeks when long-term disability commences.
 Eligibility for long-term is the same as life insurance eligibility.
 To be eligible for short-term disability, the employee must be working 40 hours per week.